jstetich/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

     #> indicate that k is too low, especially if edf is close to k'.
     #>
     #>                k'  edf k-index p-value
-    #> s(FlowIndex) 9.00 7.38    0.87  <2e-16 ***
+    #> s(FlowIndex) 9.00 7.38    0.89  <2e-16 ***
     #> ---
     #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-What that shows is, unfortunately, that the extreme low DO events – which are our highest priority in many ways – are rather poorly modeled.
+What that shows, unfortunately, is that the extreme low DO events – which are our highest priority in many ways – are rather poorly modeled.
 And it is clear the assumptions of normality are not met, especially for those low values.

 For careful work, we should probably use bootstrapped confidence intervals or something similar, but given how long these models take to fit, that is not practical.
-Besides, it is probably overkill.
+Besides, it is probably overkill for our needs, as relationships are generally highly significant and sample sizes large.

 ### Estimated Marginal Means